medplum/medplum/examples/medplum-demo-bots/src/health-gorilla/samples.md

 }
 ```

+TODO: Document how to find and synchronize `Organization` identifiers from Health Gorilla.

 ## Coverage

+The `Coverage` resource is a representation of the insurance card.
 For `Coverage` the references and coding are important.
-See the examples below for reference.
-Identifiers are marked with `medplum-uuid` and `healthgorilla-id` where applicable.
-This is a representation of the insurance card.
+Identifiers should point to the Medplum resources, but particularly for payor `Organization`s, for the integration to work it will require the correct production identifier from the `https://www.healthgorilla.com` system.

+It's very important that the `Coverage.payor` resource points to the `Organization` that corresponding to the correct payor.
+Payors can have the same or similar display names.

 ```json
 {